elunna/nerfhack-changelog/README.md

 * Wizards can always sense how many charges are left in wands.
 * The Dark One gets a cloak of magic resistances and staff (xNetHack)
 * Most of the wizard's combat based skills have been restricted and removed (EvilHack)
+* Wizards start with less magical accessories and an additional spellbook.

 ## NEW ROLES